AndersenLab/dry-guide/docs/r.md

 ### easyXpress

 This package is designed for the reading, processing, and visualization of images obtained from the Molecular Devices ImageExpress Nano Imager, and processed with CellProfiler's WormToolbox.
-To learn more about easyXpress including how to install and use the package, check out the [andersenlab/easyXpress](https://github.com/andersenlab/easyXpress) repo and the [easyXpress manuscript](https://www.biorxiv.org/content/10.1101/2021.05.11.443552v1).
+To learn more about easyXpress including how to install and use the package, check out the [andersenlab/easyXpress](https://github.com/andersenlab/easyXpress) repo and the [easyXpress manuscript](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0252000).

+### easyFulcrum

+This package is designed for processing and analyzing ecological sampling data generated using the Fulcrum mobile application.
+To learn more about how to use easyFulcrum, check out the [andersenlab/easyFulcrum](https://github.com/AndersenLab/easyfulcrum) repo and the [easyFulcrum manuscript](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0254293).

 ## Using R on Quest